Mirxa27/newomen/TESTING_GUIDE.md

 | **AI Content Builder** | `/admin` → AI Builder tab | Generate assessments with narrative analysis |

 ## 🎯 Priority Testing Scenarios

+### Advanced Exploration Therapies Gallery

+Steps:
+1. Log in and navigate to `/member-assessments`.
+2. In the "Advanced Exploration Therapies Gallery" section, pick one journey (e.g., Grief Alchemist).
+3. Complete all 4–5 stage prompts (text or choice as applicable).
+4. Submit.
+If AI config is not set, expect a saved submission with a message that AI analysis failed; otherwise, view AI analysis.

+Expected Result:
+- Answers save and attempt completes.
+- Progress bar advances each question.
+- On completion: either AI analysis appears or a success message indicates responses were saved.
+- You can navigate back to Dashboard.

 ### 1. Narrative Identity Exploration (⭐ Core Feature)